 Tactics to Boost Your Response Rate When Reaching Out to Tech Talent

-The tech industry is hotter than ever before, and the competition for hiring tech talent tech continues to increase.
+The tech industry is hotter than ever before, and the competition for hiring tech talent continues to increase.
 Tech people are receiving an unprecedented amount of emails from recruiters, and they are generally not responsive to template recruiting messages/spam.
 Here are some tips to help you write messages that actually get a response and that represent your company/employer brand in a positive light in the process.